 Likewise, it's more effective to spread the amount of time per week you devote to training over more days than fewer.
 For example, let's say that you're currently training four days per week for an hour each workout, a total of four hours per week.

 I'm telling you, from my experience, you'd make a lot better progress performing six 40-minute workouts per week.
 You'd make even greater progress training 35 minutes per day, seven days a week.

 Face it, when we lift weights, all we're doing is asking our body to react to the stimulus and grow muscle.
 Which would you rather do?
 Ask (stimulate) your body to grow four times per week or six times per week?

-Well, let me kill off this misconception right here and now.
+You might be thinking that, so let me kill off this misconception right here and now.